-The Cosmic Crossings concerts are a series of electronic music events being held at locations throughout the Central New Jersey area.
+The Cosmic Crossings concerts are a series of electronic music events held at the Unitarian Universalist Church at Washington Crossing (aka UUCWC.)
+Tickets for each show are $10, and all proceeds benefit the UUCWC, which kindly provides the venue for the series.
 Each concert showcases live performances by electronic musicians and bands from all over the world, playing ambient, experimental, and space music, accompanied by unique lighting and multimedia visual effects.

 September 29th - The Equinox Project, Kip Rosser